Law enforcement investigating remarks allegedly made by Roger Stone appearing to discuss assassinating Democrats, sources say | KRDO

 Hutchinson testified that Meadows called Stone and Flynn that evening and tried to go to Washington’s Willard Hotel, where Trump supporters – including Stone – had set up a “war room.”

-Stone, who attended the “Stop the Steal” rally on January 6, has not been charged with a crime related to the Capitol attack.
+Stone, who attended a “Stop the Steal” rally on January 5, 2021, has not been charged with a crime related to the Capitol attack.

 The-CNN-Wire

-Note: CORRECTION: This story has been corrected to reflect that Roger Stone attended a “Stop the Steal” rally on January 5, 2021.